iafisher/hera-py/README.md

 HERA-C has a few features that hera-py does not:
   - C-style #define macros (and more generally the ability to embed arbitrary C++ code in HERA programs)

+### Acknowledgements
+Thank you to [Christopher Villalta](https://github.com/csvillalta) for valuable feedback on early iterations of this project.